 But let us not wallow in our pity, because that is the last thing Bill Baker would want us to do.
 Let us instead celebrate the life of a great man finally achieving that eternal bliss that he spent his life working towards.
+Eulogy to Grandpa who gave me this necktie, Dan Howry, University of Arkansas Student

-Eulogy to Grandpa who gave me this necktie, Dan Howry, University of Arkansas Student that take up the most room in our hearts.
+Sometimes it is the smallest things that take up the most room in our hearts.
+Eulogy, Adam Levine